-He was hailed internationally in 1895-96 as he traveled on a lecture tour to pay off debts incurred by his publishing house.
+He was hailed in 1895-96 as he traveled on an international lecture tour to pay off debts incurred by his publishing house.
 His lecture performances offered something of a combination of Spalding Gray and Bob Hope.
-A sense of his wit, grace, and timing can be gotten from “Mark Twain Tonight!” starring Hal Holbrook, first broadcast nationally in 1967 on CBS television, available on DVD.
+A sense of his wit and timing can be gotten from “Mark Twain Tonight!” starring Hal Holbrook, first broadcast nationally in 1967 on CBS television, available on DVD.

 Twain’s wife Livy died in 1904.
 The couple had often been separated while he traveled and as she took to her bed with endless illnesses.
 “The full nature of his feelings toward her is puzzling,” writes Rasmussen.
 “If he treasured Livy’s comradeship as much as he often said, why did he spend so much time away from her?”

 Twain’s bitterness deepened in his last years even as he projected an amiable persona to his public.
 “Much of the last decade of his life he lived in hell,” writes Hamlin Hill.
 He wrote a fair amount from 1900 to 1910 but was unable to finish most efforts.
 He demonstrated a stunning insensitivity to loved ones and friends.
 He demanded that admirers fawn on him.
 He had nasty bouts of paranoia.
 He tried to assuage long stretches of bored sloth by playing billiards and cards, smoking cigars, and lying in bed reading and fulminating.